-This is different from Campaigns, which are one-off sends you manually schedule to an audience.
+This is different from Emails, which are one-off sends you manually schedule to an audience.
 Not sure which to use?
-See Campaigns vs Automations.
+See Emails vs Automations.

 - Marketing flows.
 Multi-step sequences like welcome flows, onboarding drips, abandoned-cart recovery, and re-engagement.
 These send over time and respect unsubscribes.